 The East Hampton Historical Society is the parent organization for a complex of seven museums, national landmark historic sites and workshop facilities of both local and national importance:

-The Society, in addition to maintaining the structural integrity of these historic buildings, interprets the social and natural history of the area through exhibits, living history programs, publications, tours, lectures and workshops.
+The Society, in addition to maintaining the structural integrity of these historic buildings, interprets the social and natural history of the area through exhibits, art and history programs, publications, tours, lectures and workshops.

 Maria Vann, Executive Director

 Stacy Myers, Director of Education